 When he left the NHL in 1999, Gretzky — who has a net worth of $200 million — took more than 60 records with him, including most points, most goals, most assists, most goals in a season and fewest games needed to score 50 goals (39).

 After his career, “The Great One” launched Wayne Gretzky Estates, a successful winery and distillery that, according to Forbes, is booming.
-He sells approximately 65,000 cases in a good year.
 With other endorsements ranging from TD Bank and Samsung, he remains one of the world’s most-endorsed athletes.

 Type of business: Landscape architecture and design — and Broadway